Rising radioactive spills leave Fukushima fishermen floundering

 Shoulders stooped from years of hard work, Yaoita is happy to be back pulling fish out of a 300-metre (330 yards) net.
 Like many younger fishermen, he’s unsure how long he can stay at it.

-The fishermen and Tepco are in dispute over the utility’s plans to dump 100 tonnes of groundwater a day from the devastated plant into the sea.
+The fishermen and Tepco are in dispute over the utility’s plans to dump 100 metric tonnes (110.23 tons) of groundwater a day from the devastated plant into the sea.
 The complicated clean-up plan for Fukushima could take 30 years or more.

 Tepco’s challenge is what to do with the contaminated water that has been pooling at the plant at a rate of 400 tonnes a day - enough to fill an Olympic-size swimming pool in a week.